 - a.
 Disability: An individual has a qualifying disability if he or she has a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such impairment pursuant to Section 4(b)(iii) below. - b.
 Qualified Individual with a Disability: - i.
 With respect to NSHE programs and services, means an individual who meets the academic and technical standards requisite for admission or participation in the NSHE program or activity. - ii.
 With respect to employment, means an individual who with or without reasonable accommodation can perform the essential functions of the job. - c.
 Reasonable Accommodation: An adjustment or modification that allows the qualified individual with a disability access to employment and/or participation in the various programs and services of NSHE and its member institutions.
 A reasonable accommodation shall not fundamentally alter the curriculum of any program, fundamentally alter the nature of any activity or service provided, or fundamentally alter the essential functions of any job, nor shall it impose an undue burden, on NSHE, any NSHE institution, or any program or activity thereof. - d.
 Undue Burden: An undue burden results when a proposed course of action would result in significant difficulty, hardship, or financial or administrative burden. - e.
 Fundamental Alteration: A change to a service, program, or activity that fundamentally alters the nature of the service, program, or activity, which includes academic courses or technology. - f.
-Timely: Access in a reasonably sufficient time for the individual with the disability to have an equal opportunity to obtain the same result, to gain the same benefit, or to reach the same level of achievement as individuals without disabilities.

-3. Institutional Requirements
+Timely: Access in a reasonably sufficient time for the individual with the disability to have an equal opportunity to obtain the same result, to gain the same benefit, or to reach the same level of achievement as individuals without disabilities. - g.
+Accessibility: Individuals with disabilities are able to independently acquire the same information, engage in the same interactions, and enjoy the same benefits and services within the same timeframe as their nondisabled peers, with substantially equivalent ease of use. - 3.
+Institutional Requirements